Build Voice-Enabled AI Applications with Pipecat, Twilio, and Freeplay

 )

-# Get the formatted prompt from Freeplay
+# Get the unformatted prompt from Freeplay

 project_id=os.getenv("FREEPLAY_PROJECT_ID"),